Eqedos/Eqedos/README.md

 When I first started coding, I absolutely hated documentation and the whole concept of clean code.
 It felt like an unnecessary chore.
 But then, I revisited some of my old, unmanageable projects on GitHub and realized the chaos I had created.
 It was like trying to read hieroglyphics written by a drunken cat.
 That experience was a wake-up call.

 Now, I've taken the time to learn everything I can about clean code and documentation.
-I've become a documentation "nazi," sticking to every design pattern in the book.
+I've become a documentation "enthusiast," sticking to every design pattern in the book.
 Yes, you heard that right!
 I'm all about writing clear, concise, and useful documentation now.
 I follow OOP principles religiously, even if I don't always agree with them (but shh, don't tell anyone).

 Whenever I write documentation now, I make sure my future self doesn't suffer like I did.
 Ironically, past me would be rolling his eyes at present me.